Dora E. Thompson: Later years

 Thompson spent her later years in San Francisco with a houseman in a home overlooking the Golden Gate Bridge.
 She had purchased the home from an earlier investment in a Philippine gold mine.

 Thompson died on June 23, 1954, in San Francisco.
 She was buried at Arlington National Cemetery.

 Legacy

-In May 1955, the women officers' quarters at Letterman Hospital was named Thompson Hall in her honor.
+In May 1955, the women officers' quarters at Letterman Hospital was renamed to Thompson Hall in her honor.